clartaq/cwiki/resources/private/md/Roadmap.md

 ### Other <a name="other"></a> ###

 * Create a function that will update the existing database with new versions of the initial pages.
 Will not overwrite newer, edited versions of the initial pages, like an edited "About" page.

-* Any maintenance tasks like database compression, backup and restore, for example.

 * At some point, we are going to have to stop initializing the database from a bunch of Markdown files and add a pre-built database to the repository.